IamZenDevX/School-Management-System/README.md

 <h2 align="left"> 1.
 Database Structure</h2>

-The platform will require a relational database to manage Purchase Order and Items .
+The platform will require a relational database to manage database .
 Below is a proposed database structure with the key tables.

 ### **Tables**: